maptiler/maptiler-sdk-js/readme.md

 - `navigationControl`
   - Shows the `[+]`, `[-]` and tilt/bearing/compass buttons
   - a boolean or a corner position.
 Showing on the top-right by default.
 Hidden if `false`.
+- `geolocateControl`
+  - Shows a arrow-shaped locate button.
+When clicked, it adds a marker and center the map.
+If clicked again, the marker disapears (unless the map was moved since first clicked)
+  - a boolean or a corner position.
+Showing on the top-right by default.
+Hidden if `false`.
 - `terrainControl`
   - Shows a button to enable/disable the 3D terrain (does not tilt the map)
   - a boolean or a corner position.
 Showing on the top-right by default.
 Hidden if `false`.